kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

    echo json_encode(array('success' => true));

-This service is empty and will not be able to do anything just yet.
+This service is empty and will not do anything apart from checking that the connection to the API is working.
 Suppose you want to use a class that can trigger the required actions when passed an ServiceRequest object, the trigger API would then look something like this:

 .. code-block:: php